refgenie/refgenie/docs/usage.md

                            environment variable is set.
   --skip-read-lock         Whether the config file should not be locked for reading -g G, --genome G         Reference assembly ID, e.g. mm10.
+  -f, --force              Do not prompt before action, approve upfront.
   -t TAG, --tag TAG        Tag to assign to an asset.
   -d, --default            Set the selected asset tag as the default one.
 ```